Katebin/rps/README.md

 # rock paper scissors game
 rps (rock-paper-scissors) is a simple python project that enables users to play configurable games of rock paper scissors!
-The game is set by defualt to use the [rock paper scissors fire water](https://en.wikipedia.org/wiki/Rock_paper_scissors#:~:text=The%20most%20representative,this%20game.%5B104%5D) varition of the game.
-Note: this program was created for a culminating project; it now serves archival purposes.
+The game is set by defualt to use the [rock paper scissors fire water](https://en.wikipedia.org/wiki/Rock_paper_scissors#:~:text=The%20most%20representative,this%20game.%5B104%5D) variation of the game.
+Note: this program was created for a culminating project; the program now serves archival purposes.

 ## main
 The main.py file contains all logic, settings and gameplay mechanics.
 You can change the game by altering the main.py file.
 Some changes include: